Mike Dailly (game designer)

-Michael Dailly is a Scottish video game designer, best known for designing Lemmings and the original prototype of Grand Theft Auto, and is one of the first employees at DMA Design (now Rockstar North).
+Michael Dailly is a Scottish video game designer, best known for designing Lemmings (1991) and the original prototype of Grand Theft Auto (1997).
+He was one of the first employees at DMA Design (now Rockstar North).

 Between 2010 and 2018, Dailly was working with YoYo Games as the lead developer of the GameMaker: Studio game engine.

 Dailly was given the lifetime achievement award at the 2023 Scottish Games Awards.

 Dailly is a supporter of Scottish independence and is a member of the Scottish National Party.